apache/felix-atomos/README.md

 # Substrate

+There are two examples projects that build native images using Graal Substrate:
+1. `atomos/atomos.examples/atomos.examples.substrate.equinox` - Using Eclipse Equinox Framework
+1. `atomos/atomos.examples/atomos.examples.substrate.felix` - Using Apache Felix Framework

-An example project of using Graal Substrate is located at `atomos/atomos.tests/service.substrate`.
-This project is not built as part of the main
-Atomos build because it requires an installation of GraalVM CE 19.3.0 (Java 8 or Java 11 can be used) and the native-image tools for Substrate.
+These two example projects are not built as part of the main Atomos build because the require an installation of GraalVM CE 19.3.1 (Java 8 or Java 11 can be used) and the native-image tools for Substrate.
 The Java 11 version of Graal Substrate does not currently support full introspection at image runtime of the Java Platform Module System.
 Atomos Module support expects to have full introspection of the Java Platform Module System when running on Java versions greater than Java 8.
 Therefore the example will run in basic class path mode for both Java 8 and Java 11 when running with a native substrate image.
 To build the Substrate example the main Atomos build must first be built using the Java 8 profile:

 `mvn clean install -Pjava8`

 Note that `install` target must be used so that Atomos is installed into your local m2 repository.
 This still requires Java 11 to be used to build but the result allows the `atomos.framework` JAR to be used on Java 8.

 To build the native image you must to install the native image support for Graal (see https://www.graalvm.org/docs/reference-manual/native-image/).
 You need to run the `gu` command that comes with Graal VM:

 `gu install native-image`

-Next you must switch to a Java installation of Graal with the Substrate native-image tools installed and then change into the `atomos/atomos.tests/service.substrate` and run `mvn clean package`
+Next you must switch to a Java installation of Graal with the Substrate native-image tools installed and then change into one of the  `atomos.examples.substrate` projects and run `mvn clean package`

 This will create a `target/atomos` executable.
-It also creates a `target/substrate_lib/`.
+If you launch `atomos` it will give you a gogo `g!` prompt to run gogo commands.
+Also included in this example is a version of the Felix web console.
+The web console can be access with http://localhost:8080/system/console/bundles and the id/password is admin/admin.

+For the Felix example a directory `target/substrate_lib/` is created.
 This contains all the original bundle JARs that got compiled into the native image `atomos`.
 In order to launch the native `atomos` you must be in the directory containing both `atomos` and the `substrate_lib/` folder.
-This is currently used as a simple way for Atomos to discover the available bundles and load additional resources from them at runtime.
+This is a simple way for Atomos to discover the available bundlesand load additional bundle entries at runtime.

+For the Equinox example the directory `target/substrate_lib/` is not used.
+Instead the bundle entry resources are placed in an `atomos/` folder which is placed on the classpath during native image compilation.
+The resources from the `atomos/` folder are then included in the native image.
+The `atomos/` folder has a file `bundles.index` that contains information for Atomos to discover the bundles and their entries that are included in the native image.

 Hopefully substrate will add full introspection to the Java Platform Module System in the future which would allow Atomos to discover the modules within the image and load them as bundles.
-Otherwise, more work is needed to map all of the bundle resources into the native image at build time and provide more meta-data in the image for Atomos to use to discover the bundles included.

-If you launch `atomos` it will give you a gogo `g!` prompt to run gogo commands.
-Also included in this example is a version of the Felix web console.
-The web console can be access with http://localhost:8080/system/console/bundles and the id/password is admin/admin.
+If a proper module reader could be obtained and contain the necessary resources from the original bundle JARs then it would eliminate the need for the `substrate_lib/` or `atomos/` resource folder.